wolflikeshug/online-inventory-system-for-biological-lab/TestCase.md

 ## Test A: Website

-Test A will revolve around testing the website, and the test will focus on the web page itself, not the data in the database.
+Test A will revolve around testing the website, and the test will focus on the web page itself.

 ### Test specification

-<<测试规范列出了满足的要求 将通过测试来证明。  它列出了测试的方法，并描述了 测试条件。>>
+This test will basically be based on checking the elements of the web page and whether the web page responds as expected.
+This part of the test will be checked manually.